Permanently Delete Files on Windows 10/11 – Complete Removal

 In this prevailing era, secure file deletion is critical among users who are concerned about their personal information.
 Next, with the rise of malicious cyber threats and data importance, just simply moving a file to a recycle bin is not sufficient.
 Due to this, understanding the ways to completely erase files has become essential.
 So that, the unauthorized parties couldn’t recover the sensitive information.

 Ensuring that files are deleted permanently is not just about wiping, but also about protecting the individual’s identity and privacy.
 Moreover, as the technology changes so will the updates need to be evolved to address the challenges with more robust security features.
-That’s why secure file deletion in Windows 10 & 11 is the need of the hour to accomplish it you can use both manual and software-based guides to ensure your data is irretrievable.
+That’s why secure file deletion in Windows 10 & 11 is the need of the hour.
+The only way to accomplish complete wipe is to follow the steps:

 What Happens if We Don’t Permanently Delete Large Files on PC?